Wolfenstein: The New Order: Critical response

-Wolfenstein: The New Order received "generally favorable" reviews, according to review aggregator Metacritic.
+Wolfenstein: The New Order received "generally favorable" reviews, according to the review aggregator website Metacritic.

 The combat mechanics of the game received praise.
 Daniel Hindes of GameSpot felt that the intensity and variety of the combat in the game has granted the series "a breath of fresh air", and believes that it managed to fulfill his nostalgic expectations from the series.
 Ryan Taljonick of GamesRadar called it "satisfying".
 Simon Miller of VideoGamer.com lauded the game's shooting and stealth mechanics, naming the former as "solid".
-Similarly, GameSpot's Hindes noted that the stealth was "simple but effective", and named it one of the best things about the game.
+Similarly, GameSpots Hindes noted that the stealth was "simple but effective", and named it one of the best things about the game.
 Steve Boxer of The Guardian also called out the stealth, calling it "decent".

 Colin Moriarty of IGN considered the narrative and characters one of the best features, stating that it's where the game "really shines".
 Matt Sakuraoka-Gilman of Computer and Video Games called the narrative "intelligently written, brilliantly voiced and highly polished".
-Kotaku's Mike Fahey felt somewhat divided about the story, initially finding the attempts at emotion too obvious, but ultimately feeling satisfied, calling it "spectacular".
+Kotakus Mike Fahey felt somewhat divided about the story, initially finding the attempts at emotion too obvious, but ultimately feeling satisfied, calling it "spectacular".
 He also praised the characterization of Blazkowicz in the game.
 GamesRadar's Taljonick also felt mixed about the game's characters, finding Blazkowicz interesting, but feeling as though the supporting characters were quite undeveloped, leaving players to forget about them during gameplay.
 Conversely, Matt Bertz of Game Informer noted that the attempts to give Blazkowicz more depth feel odd in reflection to his brutal actions during other parts of the game.
-VideoGamer.com's Miller also felt negatively about the narrative, calling it "awful".
-Joystiq's Ludwig Kietzmann commented on the drastic changes in the narrative's pacing, feeling that it "dragged down" whenever the player is forced to search for ammunition; Steven O'Donnell of Good Game believed otherwise, feeling like he was "gearing up and patching up" after each fight.
+VideoGamer.coms Miller also felt negatively about the narrative, calling it "awful".
+Joystiqs Ludwig Kietzmann commented on the drastic changes in the narrative's pacing, feeling that it "dragged down" whenever the player is forced to search for ammunition; Steven O'Donnell of Good Game believed otherwise, feeling like he was "gearing up and patching up" after each fight.

 In the midst of World War II, the Nazis drop an atomic bomb on Manhattan, settling their victory.
 Reviewers praised the use of this alternate history within the game.